 Today’s facilities manager has to ensure the comfort, safety, and functionality of the buildings in which people work.
 The discipline integrates people, spaces, processes, and technologies with the structural environment.
 It’s a big job, and facilities managers must be organized and thorough.
 They must also keep meticulous records.

-Automated workflows can help tremendously with many facilities management tasks, as well as the recordkeeping that goes along with them.
+Automated workflows can help tremendously with many facilities management processes and tasks, as well as the recordkeeping that goes along with them.
 Here are seven examples where automated workflows overcome facility management challenges:

 1. Maintenance Schedules